bthuilot/bthuilot.github.io/_posts/2024-05-24-docker-secrets.md

 #...
 Other layers from base image
 ```

-As stated above, this is very bad for images pushed to a public registry since now that build time credential can be recovered by anyone
+As stated above this is very bad for images pushed to a public registry, since now that build-time credential can be recovered by anyone.

 <br/>
 ### Files

-'Files' is pretty self explanitory, any public image can be pulled down and have their file-system accessed, so any sensitive information contained within a file on the file-system is publically viewable.
+'Files' is pretty self explanitory, any public image can be pulled down and have their file-system accessed so any sensitive information contained within a file on the file-system is publically viewable.
-This can come from eitehr copying in data that exists on your local filesytem or any tools that run on a docker image during build that produces sensitive files can be viewed after the image is published.
+This can come from either copying in data that exists on your local filesytem or a result of any tools that run on a docker image during build that produces sensitive files.
-Files and folders like `*.tfstate` or `.git` can be extracted to find more secrets.
+Files and folders like `terraform.tfstate` or `.git/` can be extracted to find more secrets.

 In the example below, we have a file system with 3 files: `main.go`, `.env` and `Dockerfile`.
 Their contents are shown below: